Hiroki111/java-microservice/README.md

 helm install keycloak bitnami/keycloak -f my-values.yaml
 ```
 - Set credentials for Redis.
 Currently, no authentication is required.
-- Update every occurance of `SPRING_RABBITMQ_HOST: "rabbit"` with `SPRING_RABBITMQ_HOST: "rabbitmq"` in Docker Compose and Kubernetes manifest files and update the service name from  `rabbit` to `rabbitmq`.
+- Update every occurrence of `SPRING_RABBITMQ_HOST: "rabbit"` with `SPRING_RABBITMQ_HOST: "rabbitmq"` in Docker Compose and Kubernetes manifest files and update the service name from  `rabbit` to `rabbitmq`.
 - Currently, `easycar-correlation-id` is used for logging inter-service communication (see the `com.easycar.gatewayserver.filters` package in `gatewayserver`).
 Consider using Micrometer for centralized logging.
 - `gatewayserver` implements a circuit breaker for `order-service`.
 Try implementing additional resiliency patterns such as [rate limiting](https://www.udemy.com/course/master-microservices-with-spring-docker-kubernetes/learn/lecture/39945186) and [retry](https://www.udemy.com/course/master-microservices-with-spring-docker-kubernetes/learn/lecture/39945166).
 Consider which pattern is best suited for each scenario before implementing them.
 - Create a utility class to clean up the logic for extracting `"realm_access"` roles from JWTs.
 For example: